Get your Thymios charged up for the Spring 2021 edition of Rendezvous Mars!

 Necessary materials for a team to be prepared:

-- a computer for the remote work - with Aseba 1.6.1 installed to establish the connection to the robot on Mars.
+- a computer for the remote work - with Aseba 1.6.1 installed to establish the connection to the robot on the Moon.
 This computer can also be used to project the video stream on a wall or screen as well as communicate on the chat.

 - a computer for the local work - with Aseba 1.6.1 or Thymio Suite installed for connection to a local robot.
 It is also recommended to prepare some material that could be used to make black lines, obstacles, walls, etc. in order to make the best tests.